 What is a Social Segment?

-Take for example, the social segment “Wellness.”
-This segment is driven by activity related to people focused on a healthy mind and body.
-They share on social media about topics such as vitamins, yoga, meditation, and exercise.
+Take for example, the social segment “Mindfulness & Spirituality.”
+This segment is driven by activity related to people focused on a meditation and related behaviors.
+They share on social media about topics such as breathing, gratitude, meditation, and healing.
 Once a segment has been identified, it can be measured anywhere in the world and compared across different geographies.

-For a list of nearly 100 personalities and behaviors that can be measured using geosocial data, download our taxonomy and data dictionary here.
+For a list of over 70 personalities and behaviors that can be measured using Geosocial data, explore our taxonomy here.

 Social Data vs Geosocial Data